Latika2121/Latika2121/README.md

 # 👋 Hi, I'm Latika!

 Welcome to my GitHub profile!
-I'm an aspiring full-stack web developer currently enrolled in the **TripleTen Web Development Bootcamp**.
+I'm an aspiring full-stack web developer from NYC, I'am currently enrolled in the **TripleTen Web Development Bootcamp**.
 I'm passionate about learning to build user-friendly, accessible, and responsive websites.

 📚 I'm currently wrapping up **Sprint 4** of the program and excited to keep growing my skills with each new project!